ianozsvald/learning_text_transformer/README.md

 The algorithm searches a large of possible transformations, it isn't guaranteed to find a solution as the search space can be crazy-big.
 This needs improving...

-The current demo prints the sequence to screen but doesn't let you use it.
-The online version (http://annotate.io) has a demo that takes the generated transformation sequence and lets you use it to process your own data.
-The local demo will be updated just as soon as someone nags me.

 *What I'd like* is for folk to tell me what they need - your use cases (with data!) and how this could save you time, that'll give me good reason to plug on with better implementations.

 # Demo: